Home / Frequently asked questions

 How many trees will you be planting on behalf of authors?

-During 2023 and 2024, we are planting one tree for each Research Article and Review article we publish – this means the planting of several thousand new trees.
+We are planting one tree for each Research Article and Review article we publish – this means the planting of several thousand new trees.
+Our virtual forest page shows the number of trees planted to date.
 Thus, our authors’ contributions to biological knowledge now also contribute to improving and sustaining biodiversity.
 This initiative is conducted in partnership with the Woodland Trust, with long-term management and protection in mind.
 The Woodland Trust is the UK’s largest woodland conservation charity and focuses on the role that trees and woods play in tackling the threats of climate change and nature loss.

 Is there a real-life forest for authors’ trees, or just a digital representation of a forest on your website?